aswasif007TT/word-check-localdev/README.md

 ## Setup

 1. Run `./setup.sh` which will pull all the repositories
-2. Run `docker compose up app api`
+2. Run `docker compose up app api`.
+3. Frontend React app should run on http://localhost:8080/
+4. Backend NestJS API should run on http://localhost:8081/

-## Test Production Build
+## Production Build

-You can test production build using the following commands: `docker compose up app-nginx api-nginx`
+You can test production builds using the following commands: `docker compose up app-nginx api-nginx`.
+The nginx servers for frontend and backend production builds should run on http://localhost:9090/ and http://localhost:9091/ respectively.